KevinFlanagan7/PP4-booking-system/README.md

 ### My Bookings

-When you sign up or sign in you are directed to the My Booking page, the nav bar menue changes to Home, My Bookings, logged in user and the option to sign out.
+When you sign up or sign in you are directed to the My Booking page, the nav bar menu changes to Home, My Bookings, logged in user message and the option to sign out.
 In this page the user can view the list of future bookings and has the ability to create, delete and update bookings.

 <details><summary>My Bookings</summary>